 Why not share your experiences with us?

-Whatever your background, and howsoever you choose to live your life, we’re all united by our shared humanity.
-All of us are entitled to fundamental and inalienable rights.
+Whatever your background and lifestyle, we’re all united by our shared humanity.
+All of us are entitled to fundamental and inalienable human rights.
 These rights have been beautifully expressed in the Universal Declaration of Human Rights and almost every country on earth has signed-up voluntarily to the UN charter with the exception of Saudi Arabia and a few other countries from the old Soviet Bloc – they’ve since reversed their policy.
-Apartheid South Africa also had the ‘honour’ of refusing to sign up to a charter that demanded equality for all human beings.
+Apartheid South Africa also had the honour of refusing to sign up to a charter that demanded equality for all human beings.

 The Portmir Foundation is entirely subsumed within this quest.

-For British-Paharis, our past is one of dispossession and exploitation.
-We recognise that as a people, our forbears spoke a distinct language and had a culture of their own, but today, having left that cultural space, we have become citizens of the world.
+For British Azad Kashmiris, our past is one of dispossession and exploitation.
+We recognise that as a people, our forbears spoke a distinct language and had a culture of their own, but were forced to abandon their homeland because of the greed of Occupiers.
+Their descendants have become citizens of the world and many live in the Free World.
 We understand that we cannot live together peacefully as individuals, communities and nations if we do not develop practical ways of living together.

-But yet in our own communities in the UK we have social ills and individual cases of personal tragedies that make living a dignified and fulfilled life needlessly difficult.
-Domestic violence for instance is rife in our communities as patriarchy continues to influence how some of us behave.
-Many perpetrators of domestic violence do not consider their behaviour wrong.
-Most women are the victims of these structural cruelties whilst some, usually with more traditional values, help enforce or perpetuate these inequalities.
-And yet we do not like to talk about these social realities, which for some victims are quite acute despite living in a functioning liberal democracy that has outlawed domestic violence with criminal sanction.
+But yet, in our own communities in the UK we have social ills that we have never addressed.
+Domestic violence for instance is rife in our communities as patriarchy continues to influence how some of men and women behave.
+Perpetrators of domestic violence do not consider their behaviour to be wrong.
+Most women are the victims of these structural cruelties whilst others help enforce and perpetuate these inequalities.
+We do not like to talk about these social realities, which for some victims are quite acute despite living in a functioning liberal democracy that has criminalised domestic violence.

 The reasons for these failures are many but suffice to say that our own communities pose some of the greatest hurdles.
 It is in the same vein that we shed light on issues of forced marriage, radicalisation of our youth to extreme interpretations of Islam that are completely opposed to the exercise of unfettered human rights and a host of other social problems.
-Not all ‘governments’ or ‘government policies’ are benign and we will speak out against unjust policies.
+Not all governments or government policies are benign and we will speak out against unjust policies, especially Pakistan’s occupation of Jammu & Kashmir.

-We will say the things that make people feel uncomfortable, even if it’s not fashionable, or considered conventionally polite because of social taboos.
-We’re not scared of offending people’s sensibilities, and neither are we committed to the personal aggrandisement of individuals through community ’causes’.
-We believe in speaking the truth for the sake of the truth even if we become casualties in the quest for genuine human ‘rapprochement’ by those committed to their ‘own’ personal agendas.
+We will say the things that many of us know to be true.
+We’re not scared of offending people’s sensibilities, and neither are we committed to the personal aggrandisement of individuals through community causes.
+We believe in speaking the truth against power for the sake of truth even if we become casualties.
 Our cause is a just one and we will fight for it.

 If you care about these problems sufficiently enough to get involved directly or indirectly then please join the Portmir Foundation.
-You don’t have to be a British Pahari to take part in our activities as we recognise that we belong to a much bigger family that has made these British Isles its home.
-It’s only with the involvement of local people drawn from different backgrounds, professions, vocations or occupations that we can truly create the platforms by which we can aspire to live dignified lives in our communities.
-This is probably the best expression of a ‘multiculturalism’ that actually works.
-We have always believed that despite being a cultural heritage organisation with social agenda issues our ‘culture’ is fluid and evolving – it is a ‘living’ culture being shaped by our new environment.
+You don’t have to be a British Azad Kashmiri to take part in our activities as we recognise that we belong to a much bigger human family that has made Britiain its home.
+It’s only with the involvement of local people drawn from different backgrounds, professions, vocations and occupations that we can truly create the platforms by which we can aspire to live dignified lives in our communities.
+This is probably the best expression of a multiculturalism rooted in human rights that actually works.
+We have always believed that despite being a cultural heritage organisation with social agenda issues our culture is fluid and evolving – it is a living culture being shaped by our new environment.
+At its base are British values of fairness, equality and respect for human rights.

 We would love to hear from you!